 Born in Melbourne, Andrew attended La Trobe University, before moving to New York on a Fulbright Scholarship to study for a doctorate in music composition at Columbia University.

-Andrew Byrne is composer for film, art installations, contemporary dance, and the concert hall whose work has been described as “beautifully constructed, tautly focused music“ (Fanfare Magazine), “a delirious swoon: somehow lush and minimal, soothing and ominous” (Studio 360, WNYC Radio) and “Imagine Ligeti’s Etudes having had a little too much to drink with Conlon Nancarrow as the designated driver” (Gramophone Magazine).
+Andrew Byrne is a composer for film, dance, and the concert hall whose music has been described as “beautifully constructed and tautly focused“ (Fanfare Magazine), “a delirious swoon: somehow lush and minimal, soothing and ominous” (Studio 360, WNYC Radio) and “Imagine Ligeti’s Etudes having had a little too much to drink with Conlon Nancarrow as the designated driver” (Gramophone Magazine).

-In recent years, Andrew has increasingly interested in creating sound installations in collaboration with visual artists, most notably with Tom Nicholson.
-Museums and galleries featuring Andrew’s work include the Auckland Triennale, Galerie Zimmermann Kratochwill, Graz; Museo Storico Nazionale dell’Arte Sanitaria in Rome; the Shanghai Biennale, China; Holburne Museum, Bath; Parco delle Rimembranze, Venice.
+Over the last decade, Andrew has focused more and more on creating non-traditional performance pieces and sound installations in collaboration with visual artists, most notably been the Australian artist Tom Nicholson.
+Some recent projects include a sonic meditation on silenced voices of displaced Palestinians in Nine speakers for a Comparative Monument (Palestine) in Antwerp; a 127-day-long piece called Lines Towards Another Century in Shanghai; an open score for 60 brass players and singer with megaphone in 1917: The Great Strike in Sydney.
+Museums and galleries to have featured Andrew’s work include the Auckland Triennale, Galerie Zimmermann Kratochwill, Graz; Museo Storico Nazionale dell’Arte Sanitaria in Rome; the Shanghai Biennale, China; Holburne Museum, Bath; Parco delle Rimembranze, Venice.